vega/altair/doc/user_guide/ecosystem.rst

 Resources & Ecosystem
 =====================

 We hope to make it easier to find these packages and learning resources by listing them here.
-If you know of a project that should be added, please let us know.
+If you know of a project that should be added, please let us know by opening an `Issue on GitHub <https://github.com/altair-viz/altair/issues>`_.

 .. _learning-resources:

 Learning Resources
 ------------------

-This is a list of a resources that complements the official documentation and can help you learn more about how to use Altair.
+This is a list of resources that complements the official documentation and can help you learn more about how to use Altair.

 `Visualization Curriculum`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~